-• A set of preschool instruments (homemade or store-bought).
-(See page 52 for ideas.)
+• Set of preschool musical instruments.
+(See page 17 for ideas for making instruments.)

 - 1. Distribute the instruments.
 Make sure there is one for each child. - 2.
 Sing several Christmas carols or choruses together while playing instruments. - 3.
 Encourage students to trade instruments for each new song. - 4.
 Let students suggest their favorite Christmas songs and choruses to sing.